MisterM13/CAOS_Project_CPU/Project description.md

 ## Project description

 ### Oversight:
 We are planning to make an 8-bit CPU.
-For that we use different gates and a brackedboard (for more see material requirements).
+For that we use different gates and a breadboard (for more see material requirements).
 Our Group is composed of  Barththan Sivanantham, Kian Hugenschmidt and Matthias Müller.

 ### Supportet Operations by the CPU:
 * the three load instructions (ldi, ldr, ld)